Tile drainage: Social and ecological effects of tile drainage

-Intensive livestock operations (ILO)/concentrated animal feeding operations (CAFOs) have led to challenges of livestock effluent disposal.
-Livestock effluent contains valuable nutrients, but the misapplication of these materials can lead to serious ecological problems, such as nutrient loading.
-Injecting effluent directly into the ground is one method employed by manure applicators to improve nutrient uptake.
-Drainage tiles may increase injected manure seepage into surface waterways from manure injection because liquid manure seeps through soils and then drains out of the field and into waterways via drainage tiles.
+Intensive livestock operations (ILO)/concentrated animal feeding operations (CAFOs) have led to challenges in livestock effluent disposal.
+Livestock effluent contains valuable nutrients, but misapplication of these materials can lead to serious ecological problems, such as nutrient loading.
+Injecting effluent directly into the ground is one method manure applicators employ to improve nutrient uptake.
+Drainage tiles may increase injected manure seepage into surface waterways from manure injection because liquid manure seeps through soils and drains out of the field and into waterways via drainage tiles.

-Today, a number of state and federal initiatives serve to reverse habitat loss.
-Many programs encourage and even reimburse farmers for interrupting the drainage of localized wetholes on their property, often by breaking tile intakes or removing the tile completely.
+Today, several state and federal initiatives serve to reverse habitat loss.
+Many programs encourage and even reimburse farmers for interrupting the drainage of localized wet spots on their property, often by breaking tile inlets or removing tile drains.
 Landowners are often partially or fully compensated for forfeiting the ability to grow crops on this land.
-Such programs and the cooperation of landowners across the country have had significant positive effects on the populations of a wide variety of waterfowl.
+Such programs and the cooperation of landowners across the country have significant positive effects on the populations of various waterfowl.